alanaziomar/frontend-nanodegree-feedreader-master/README.md

-##Feed Reader Testing Project
+##Feed Reader Testing Project##

 Testing the Feed Reader app using Javascript testing framework Jasmine.

-##Reference
+##Reference##

 2.1 Jasmine documentation

-##Option-1 - Simple:
+##step to test app in loacl  server:##

-Click "Clone in Desktop" / "Download ZIP"
+1. Click "Clone in Desktop" / "Download ZIP"
-Open the folder
+2. Open the folder
-Open index.html on your preferred browser
+3. Open index.html on your preferred browser
-There should be several test results at the bottom of the screen that says "~ specs, ~ failures"
+4. There should be several test results at the bottom of the screen that says "~ specs, ~ failures"

-##Option-2 Using Terminal and Node.js:
-1. Pre-requisite : Install node.js, npm, and git
+5. Pre-requisite : Install node.js, npm, and git
-2. Clone this repo.
-Open your terminal and run git clone git@github.com:alanaziomar/frontend-nanodegree-feedreader-master.git
-3. Install http-server by npm install -g http-server
+6. Install http-server by npm install -g http-server
-4. Then run http-server in terminal inside the root of the cloned repo.
+7. Then run http-server in terminal inside the root of the cloned repo.
-5. Go to the URL http://localhost:8080/ in browser.
+8. Go to the URL http://localhost:8080/ in browser.

-##Option-3 Tests
+##Tests##

 **RSS Feeds**
 *are defined*